reu/wal/README.md

 Unlike using database triggers, Wal allows you to keep your logic in your application code while still reacting to persistence events coming from the database.

-Also, unlike ActiveRecord callbacks, these events are guaranteed by Postgre to be 100% consistent, ensuring you never miss one.
+Also, unlike ActiveRecord callbacks, these events are guaranteed by Postgres to be 100% consistent, ensuring you never miss one.

 # Getting started